vtex/ab-tester/README.md

 This APP controls the analytics part during a A/B test.
 Its functions are:

-  - Keep tracking of the Workspaces metrics
+  - Track the Workspace metrics
   - Evaluate what are the probabilities of each conversion rate to be a specific value
   - Based on these probabilities assign weights for the Workspaces controlling their traffic
   - Evaluate when the test ends and decides the winner Workspace